SylvainStak/Space_Invaders/README.md

 # Change parameters

-You can also change game parameters by modifying the values of config.py
+You can also change game parameters by modifying the values in config.py

 # TO-DO
 * Add Joystick control